waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-url - URL of the database to activate (can be found by running 'waii database list')
+  "url - URL of the database to activate (can be found by running 'waii database list')" ]

 #### Examples